 “Other Asean countries may not follow what Cambodia prefers,” Li said.
 “At the same time, it’s very likely that external powers, other countries like the U.S., Japan, India, Australia, will discuss the South China Sea issue at the East Asia Summit.
 This is something that Cambodia just cannot prevent from taking place.”

 China has resisted talks with Asean on a legally binding code of conduct in the South China Sea, where it has deployed maritime surveillance ships to assert its territorial claims.
 The Philippines and Vietnam, which have awarded exploration contracts to Exxon Mobil Corp.
-(XOM), Talisman Energy Inc. (TLM) and Forum Energy Plc (FEP), reject China’s map of the sea as a basis for joint development of oil and gas.
+(XOM:US), Talisman Energy Inc. (TLM) and Forum Energy Plc (FEP), reject China’s map of the sea as a basis for joint development of oil and gas.